sulfaratnas/code-refactoring/1. code-smells/couplers/message-chain.md

 ## How To Fix It

 Sometimes it’s better to think of why the end object is being used.
 Perhaps it would make sense to use [Extract Method](.././../refactorings/extract-method.md) for this functionality and move it to the beginning of the chain, by using [Move Method](.././../refactorings/move-method.md).

+## Payoff

+- Reduces dependencies between classes of a chain.
+- Reduces the amount of bloated code.